 While I would have loved to see Dingle, it was definitely the right decision.
 We were able to experience much more of Killarney than we ever would have been able to if it had just been bookending another day trip.

-- WHERE TO STAY: We stayed at the the Cahernane House Hotel and it couldn’t have been more perfect.
-It feels like an old country estate – which it was at one time – yet it’s a 5 minute drive from the heart of downtown.
+- WHERE TO STAY: We stayed at the Cahernane House Hotel and it couldn’t have been more perfect.
+It feels like an old country estate – which it was at one time – yet it’s a 5-minute drive from the heart of downtown.
 It’s been impeccably renovated and couldn’t be more gorgeous.
-It wasn’t too expensive, yet it feel so high end – and my standards are high.
+It wasn’t too expensive, yet it feels so high end – and my standards are high.
 The complimentary glass of champagne and delicious breakfast didn’t hurt, either.

 - WHAT TO SEE: Looking for a bit of history?
 We did the brief tour at Killarney House and Gardens while we were exploring downtown and spent a bit of time strolling around its grounds.
 On the way out of town, we made a quick stop by the ruins of Ross Castle which occupies a stunning place of lakefront real estate right outside of downtown.

 - WHERE TO EAT: In my previous post, I mentioned La Rambla, the awesome Spanish tapas we had when we were craving something besides Irish food.
 We also had a quick lunch at a cute little spot called Noelle’s, which I would recommend if you’re looking for a sandwich.
 In the mood for pizza?
 The gourmet pizzas and craft beer at Killarney Brewing Company felt like something we’d have back in the states, but I was definitely on board.